Hugh Fortescue, 5th Earl Fortescue: Political career

 Fortescue succeeded his father in the earldom in 1932 and took up his seat in the House of Lords.
 He served under Conservative Prime Ministers Stanley Baldwin, Neville Chamberlain and Winston Churchill as a Lord-in-waiting (government whip in the House of Lords) from 1936 to 1945 and under Churchill as Captain of the Honourable Corps of Gentlemen-at-Arms (chief government whip in the House of Lords) in 1945.
 During the Labour Party's term in power from 1945 to 1951, he was Chief Opposition Whip in the House of Lords.
 He was again Captain of the Honourable Corps of Gentlemen-at-Arms under Churchill from 1951 to 1955 and under Prime Minister Sir Anthony Eden from 1955 to 1957.
-He was admitted to the Privy Council in 1952 and received the very great honour of being appointed a Knight of the Order of the Garter in 1951.
+He was admitted to the Privy Council in 1952 and received the very great honour of being appointed a Knight Companion of the Order of the Garter in 1951.

 Fortescue served as president of both the British Horse Society and Royal Agricultural Society.